stefaniebutland/stefaniebutland/content/talk/2019-rladies-seattle/index.md

 summary: A talk for R-Ladies Seattle and FredHutch about starting to learn R by listening to R-Ladies, rOpenSci, and the broader R world.
 tags: []
-title: rOpenSci Community Manager Joins Her Community
+title: Community Manager Joins Her Community
 url_code: ""
 url_pdf: ""
 url_slides: ""